It's been 21 years since Dawn Inocencio last saw her twin sister.

 Friends would go on to report a pattern of abuse after Christine disappeared one March night and her body was found in a south Grand Prairie field the next day.

-Police say her boyfriend had shot them both in a murder suicide.
+Police say her boyfriend had shot them both in a murder-suicide.

-21 years later, Grand Prairie Assistant Chief Ronnie Morris said he still thinks about the case.
+Twenty-one years later, Grand Prairie Assistant Chief Ronnie Morris said he still thinks about the case.

 With two of his own young girls now at home, he often reflects on dangerous signs that were missed by Blubaugh’s teenage friends.